BOARD OF TRUSTEES

 Kristin Crafts is an Acton resident and the mother of two children who attend ITC.
 She is an attorney serving as a law clerk for the United States District Court for the District of Massachusetts.
 Kristin received her BA in History and Political Science from Vanderbilt University and her JD from The George Washington University Law School.

-Margaret Potnick, an Acton resident, has been an ITC parent since 2012 and is the mother of two children, Gillian and Connor, at ITC.
-She is the Director of Product Marketing at Buildium, a property management software company in Boston, and has worked in marketing for over 15 years for non-profit organizations and software companies.
+Margaret Potnick, an Acton resident, has been an ITC parent since 2012 and is the mother of two children, Gillian and Connor.
+She is the Director of Product Marketing at Buildium, a property management software company in Boston, and has worked in marketing for over 15 years for non-profit organizations, small businesses, and software companies.
 She received her BFA in Dance from The Ohio State University and her MBA from Babson College.

 Joel Rothman has two children enrolled at ITC and has been a member of the Board since 2014.
 He is an attorney at Mintz, Levin, Cohn, Ferris, Glovsky, and Popeo, PC, a national law firm with its largest office in Boston.
 Joel's practice encompasses advising individuals and businesses in a wide range of issues including litigation, commercial disputes, and employment matters.
 Prior to joining the legal field, Joel had a successful career in human resources.
 Joel received his bachelor's degree from Wesleyan University in 1999 and his JD from Northeastern University School of Law in 2012.

 Sarah Brown has been working at ITC since June 2012.
 She began as an intern after graduating from the University of Vermont with a BS in Early Childhood Special Education, with a focus on birth to age 3.
 When Sarah is not at ITC she enjoys camping, biking, and taking her dog on long hikes.